 Current income tax relating to items recognised outside profit or loss is recognised outside profit or loss (either in other comprehensive income or in equity).
 Current tax items are recognised in correlation to the underlying transaction either in OCI or directly in equity.
 Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.

-Summary of significant accounting policies and other explanatory information for the year ended 31 March 2022 (All amount in ₹ lacs, unless otherwise stated)
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2023

 Deferred tax